 Where to stay in Korcula Town?

-As I wrote in my previous post about staying in Korcula Island, a lot of email I receive from visitors to this site are about recommendations of where to stay in Korcula town.
-So I decided to write a short review about the best locations to stay while you visiting Korcula.
+As I wrote in my previous post about staying in Korcula Island, a lot of emails I receive from visitors to this site are about recommendations of where to stay in Korcula Town.
+So here is a short review about the best locations to stay while you visiting Korcula Town.

-Korcula town is considered to be a stretch of coast between Medvinjak and Luka Korculanska bays also including Domince and Sveti Antun suburb that are mainly non coastal parts of the town.
+Korcula town is considered to be a stretch of coast between Medvinjak and Luka Korculanska bays also including Domince and Sveti Antun suburb that is mainly non-coastal parts of the town.

-As you can see below map the Old Town is approximately in the middle of this whole space.
+As you can see at below map, the Old Town is approximately in the middle of this whole space.
 The walking distance to the centre of the town is up to 25 minutes max from the furthest recommended points.

 Starting from the West ( left side on the map) here are my recommendations: